rcheng15jhu/plenum/docs/SRS.md

 > List the (functional) requirements that software needs to have in order to solve the problem stated above.
 It is useful to write the requirements in form of **User Stories** and group them into those that are essential (must have), and those which are non-essential (but nice to have).

 ### Must have
+* As someone who needs to share my availability with other people, I need this application to include a way to have me enter, save, and submit my availability, so that I can coordinate with others more efficiently.

-* As someone who needs to be able to coordinate scheduling between multiple people, I need this application to include a way to have multiple people enter, save, and submit their availabilities, and a way to view aggregate availabilities, so that I can coordinate events more efficiently.
+* As someone who needs to be able to coordinate scheduling between multiple people, I need this application to have a way to view aggregate availabilities, so that I can coordinate events more efficiently.

+* As someone who frequently has to schedule multiple distinct events with other people, I need to be able to log in and log out of this application to securly store information related to my availability.

 * As someone who frequently has to schedule multiple distinct events with other people, I need this application to include a way to include a default availability schedule so that I can submit my availability more conveniently.

+* As someone who frequently has to schedule multiple distinct events with other people, I need this application to store many different calendars for me, so that I can submit my availability differently for events that I have different amount of commitments to.
+For example, for my job I may want to list more availability, but for a school club, I may want to list less availability, and I would like both calendars to be stored for quick use.

 * As someone who frequently uses my calendar to schedule events throughout my life, I need to be able to import my schedule from my calendar application, so that I can